HIGHLIGHTS

 - Colours: Fresh Mint, Pitch Black

 OnePlus Nord 6 Price in Nepal: Rs.
-80,999 (8/256GB) | Rs.
-89,999 (12/512GB)
+89,999 (8/256GB) | Rs.
+1,00,999 (12/512GB)

-ALSO READ: OnePlus Mobile Price in Nepal (April 2026 Updated)
+ALSO READ: OnePlus Mobile Price in Nepal (July 2026 Updated)

-So, as it stands, OnePlus is in a transition phase to a gamer-centric phone, and Nord 6 is one of the prime examples of it.
+So, as it stands, OnePlus is in a transition phase to a gamer-centric phone, and Nord 6 is one of the prime examples of that.
 It comes with a 165Hz display, which isn’t just for the number.
-It allows you to play games at 165 FPS, which is one of the first in the smartphone world.
+It allows you to play games at 165 FPS, which is probably one of the first times in the smartphone world.
 This transition comes in exchange for camera quality, which was already mediocre on the Nord 5.
 So, there are some sacrifices with the OnePlus Nord 6.

 What are your thoughts on the OnePlus Nord 6?
 Let us know in the comments below!